muZk/codewithnico.com/_posts/2020-04-29-react-wait-axios-to-render.md

 date_published: 2020-04-29T14:50:14.000Z
 date_updated: 2020-09-02T22:45:33.000Z
 tags: React
+image: /assets/images/2020-04-29-react-wait-axios-to-render/cover.png
+excerpt: You may know how to fetch data with Axios, but how do you render it to React?
 ---

 > Getting data with Axios is easy, but rendering it ~OMFG~

-You may know how to fetch data with Axios, but how do you render it to React?
+You may know how to fetch data with Axios, but how do you render it in React?

 Maybe you tried something like using `await` in render function to make React wait for your request before rendering.
 But when you do something like: